apache/incubator-heron/website/content/docs/contributors/custom-metrics-sink.md

 title: Implementing a Custom Metrics Sink
 ---

-Each Heron topology has its own centralized [Metrics Manager](../../concepts/architecture#metrics-manager) (MM), which collects metrics from all instances in the topology.
+Each Heron container has its own centralized [Metrics Manager](../../concepts/architecture#metrics-manager) (MM), which collects metrics from all instances in the container.
 You can define how the MM processes metrics by implementing a **metrics sink**, which specifies how the MM handles incoming [`MetricsRecord`](/api/com/twitter/heron/spi/metricsmgr/metrics/MetricsRecord.html)